mohaimenz/acdnet/README.md

 2. Follow the on-screen self explanatory steps

 ##### Notes
 * To conduct `hybrid` pruning on ACDNet, please run `weight pruning` on ACDNet first and then apply `hybrid pruning` on the weight pruned model.
-* The on-screen steps are easy enough to achive this goal.
+* The on-screen steps are easy enough to achieve this goal.
 * The pruned models will be stored inside `torch/pruned_models` directory

 #### A.6 Re-Training ACDNet (PyTorch)